 Literacy in History and Social Science

-In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills and learn vocabulary and concepts related to history and social science.

 Connections to History and Social Science in Grades 9-11

 U.S. History II and World History II presented economic issues in the context of history.
 This capstone course delves more deeply into economic theory, particularly the role of governments and financial institutions, monetary policy, and international trade.
 Another elective, United States Government and Politics, deals with political science.
-There are also standards for personal financial literacy that may be taught as a stand-alone course or integrated into courses such as mathematics, business, or family and consumer science.
+There are also standards for personal financial literacy and news/media literacy that may be taught as stand-alone courses or integrated into history and social science or other subjects.

 Economics Content Standards